Associate Professor of Law

 HONORS AND AWARDS

-Bloomberg Law’s bankruptcy editorial board selected Professor Parikh to be an original contributing author for a new, comprehensive bankruptcy treatise.
+In 2013, Bloomberg Law’s bankruptcy editorial board selected Professor Parikh to be an original contributing author for Bloomberg on Bankruptcy, a new bankruptcy treatise.
 The board is comprised of some of the most prominent jurists, practitioners, and academics in the field, including David Skeel (University of Pennsylvania Law School), Stephen Youngman (Weil, Gotshal & Manges), Nancy Rapoport (UNLV Law School), Hon.
 Dennis Michael Lynn (N.D.
 Tex.), Thomas Luria (White & Case), and Hon.
 Cecelia Morris (S.D.N.Y.).

 In November of 2013, Professor Parikh was selected to participate in the Law & Economics Center’s public choice workshop to be held at Stanford University in March of 2014.